ivanhofer/sveltekit-typescript-showcase/README.md

 ```

 If everything is correctly set up, you should see an error message telling you something like
 `'Unexpected Token'`.
-Thats because we have to tell the preprocessor that we want to use
+That's because we have to tell the preprocessor that we want to use
 `TypeScript` syntax.
 We can do that by adding the `lang="ts"` attribute to our `script` tag.

 ```diff